Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Bayesian inference and maximum entropy for analytic continuation

 where $A_\alpha$ is the spectrum at the value $\alpha$.

+To perform the functional integral in \eqref{eq:P_alpha_si_G}, it is necessary to use a Gaussian approximation for the posterior probability $P(A,\alpha | G)$.\cite{Skilling1989,Gull1989} This approximation is valid when the default model and the spectrum are close to each other and thus $\alpha$ remains large.\footnote{$P(G|A)$ is Gaussian in $A_i$, but Gull and Skilling use $\sqrt{A_i}$ as the integration variables, instead of $A_i$.
+Thus both $P(A,\alpha)$ and $P(G|A)$ are approximate in the integral.} When this condition is not satisfied, $P(\alpha | G)$ in \eqref{eq:P_alpha_si_G} is peaked at a value of $\alpha$ so small that it leads to overfitting.
+Therefore, in the classic and Bryan's approaches, the default model must be chosen carefully.\cite{Jarrell:1996}

 Our approach to choose $\alpha$ consists in finding the spectrum that satisfies assumptions 1 and 2 given above.
 These assumptions are implicit when we use \eqref{eq:P_G_si_A} as the likelihood, with $\chi^2$ given by \eqref{eq:chi2_KA}.
-Since assumption 1 sets a lower bound on $\alpha$ and assumption 2 an upper bound, these define the region where the optimal $\alpha$ is located.
+Since assumption 1 sets a lower bound on $\alpha$ and assumption 2 an upper bound, they define the region where the optimal $\alpha$ is located.
 Our criterion to choose $\alpha$ is equivalent to assuming that, at the optimal $\alpha$, the spectrum contains as much of the information present in the data as possible, without containing its noise.
-If one can identify a range of $\alpha$ where essentially only information is fitted and a range where no more information, but only noise is fitted, then we can define the range where the optimal $\alpha$ is located, namely in the crossover between the two.
-Under reasonable conditions that are discussed, those ranges of $\alpha$ do exist.
+If one can identify a range of $\alpha$ where essentially only information is fitted and a range where no more information, but only noise is fitted, then we can define the range where the optimal $\alpha$ is located, namely in the crossover between the two regions.
+Under reasonable conditions, which are discussed below, those ranges of $\alpha$ do exist.
+The default model is not required to be close to the spectrum in this approach.
 The procedure to locate the crossover region and choose precisely the value of $\alpha$ within it is described in more details in section \ref{sec:alpha}.